marykdb/maryk/core/documentation/properties/types/embeddedObject.md

-# SubModel Property
+# EmbeddedObject Property
 A property which contains another DataModel as embedded object.
 See [DataModels](../../datamodel.md) for more details on how to define DataModels.

-- Maryk Yaml Definition: `SubModel` T is name of model
+- Maryk Yaml Definition: `EmbeddedObject` T is name of model
-- Kotlin Definition: `SubModelDefinition<T>` T is for the name of DataModel
+- Kotlin Definition: `EmbeddedObjectDefinition<T>` T is for the name of DataModel
 - Kotlin Value: `T` T stands for the DataModel data class

 ## Usage options